-The circumstance that food supplements cannot be marketed if they do not receive a notification number is confirmed by the practice of the Belgian authorities that our colleagues in Belgium have informed us about.
-On official websites, Belgian authorities indicate that "a reliable company only provides products authorized in Belgium"4 and "in Belgium, food supplements must be declared to [the authorities] and must receive a notification number before the can be marketed"5.
+The circumstance that food supplements cannot be marketed if they do not receive a notification number is confirmed by the practice of the Belgian authorities that our Belgian Member have informed us about.
+On official websites, Belgian authorities indicate that "a reliable company only provides products authorized in Belgium" and "in Belgium, food supplements must be declared to [the authorities] and must receive a notification number before the can be marketed".

 This Draft amendment giving the possibility to refuse to send notification numbers reinforces a longstanding practice of the Belgian authorities that has recently been condemned by the Council of State.
-In fact, the Council of State found that no legal provision provided the power to the authorities to
+In fact, the Council of State found that no legal provision provided the power to the authorities to refuse to send a notification number to notified food supplements.
+Belgian authorities now wish to justify their illegal actions by enacting a Royal Decree giving them the power to do so.